roataway/telegram-bot/readme.rst

 #.
 Talk to @BotFather to register your bot and get a token, as described here: https://core.telegram.org/bots#6-botfather
 #.
 Install pipenv ``pip install pipenv``
 #.
-Then run ``pipenv install``.
+Then run ``pipenv install --dev``.
 It will deal automatically with the venv creation and dependecy installing
 #.
 Make a copy of ``res/config-sample.yaml`` to your own config file, e.g. ``config-development.yaml``, supplying the required information in the file
 #.
 Run it with ``python main.py res/config-development.yaml``